Midhun-Angathil/Hello-World/README.md

 # Hello-World
-This repository contains resources and basic codes I have learned in Data Science.
+This repository contains resources and basic codes I have learned in Data Science (Machine Learning)